crs4/most-streaming/docs/source/examples.rst

    * Build the project (Note that the NDK must be installed and configurated on your system in order to build the project)
    * Deploy the application on your android device or on your emulator

+ Other examples are included into the  *android/examples* folder.
+Finally, consider using the  `MOST Visualizazion Framework <https://github.com/crs4/most-visualization>`_ that allows you to include into  mobile applications visual and interactive widgets capable of rendering and inspecting A/V streams.

 iOS
 ---